Last Updated On:

 Painfully slow loading speeds of websites can frustrate any user.
 A study found that 53% of users leave if a mobile site takes more than 3 seconds to load.
 However, the same study also found the 3 out of 4 mobile sites have load times of over 10 seconds.

 Mobile sites that load in 5 seconds or less generate 2X the revenue from mobile ads than those which take longer.
 Now you know why speed is important when it comes to loading times of your mobile site.
 And unless you drastically improve the loading speed of your mobile web pages, you won’t get decent mobile conversion rates.

-So how can you improve your mobile website performance?
+So how can you improve your mobile website performance and mobile conversion rates?
 Here’s how:

 - Focus on reducing the number of server requests.
 This means assessing the types of requests to find out the benefit it offers.
 For example, are you using too many analytics trackers?
 Or are your ad setups the culprit?